escaperr94/escaperr94.github.io/content/personal-essays/writing.md

 But now, everything has to change, I don't want it to stay like this anymore.
 I really want to upskill myself, especially writing, because it will help me so much with networking and allow people around the world to know me.

 So from today, I will start writing.
-I hope this goes well.
+I hope this journey goes well.